 B2B influencer marketing – a matter of credibility

 Videos, webinars, blogs, testimonials, social media posts and so on – high-quality content remains key for success of many companies.
-In order to make a positive impact on purchasing decisions, marketers rely on content marketing as well as storytelling to their best advantage.
+In order to make a positive impact on purchasing decisions, marketers rely on content marketing in addition to storytelling.
 Content is no longer only produced by the companies themselves.
 Especially in B2C communications, influencers have taken on a more prominent role in the marketing strategies of brands in recent years.
 Studies prove that consumers tend to buy products that are recommended by influencers.
 Every fifth Internet user in Germany recently confirmed having bought a product or service recommended by a YouTuber within the past twelve months.
 This is up by 61.5 percent on the previous year.
 A really positive development for influencers.
 As a result, many marketing departments organize their activities towards planning fixed annual budgets in order to integrate people with wide reach in their brand communication strategies.
 Hence, Hubert Burda Media launched the new content and influencer platform “Brands you love”.
 The platform aims to connect companies and influencers.
 This shows that influencer marketing industry becomes increasingly professional.
 Agencies specialize within this area and tools facilitate indentifying appropriate influencers.

 Why does influencer markteing work so well?